Navigation

 Diagnosis of male infertility

-If you’ve been trying to conceive a baby for a year or more, you and your partner (if you have one), may wish to see your GP for advice.
+If you’ve been trying for a baby for over a year, you and your partner (if you have one) may wish to see your GP.

 Common questions